Weismatten (2055m), trail 2

 The approximate time for the climb is 1h46.
 The trail is rated of difficulty E.

-The main attraction point is undoubtedly the Carlo Mollino Refuge/Casa Capriata.
-Inaugurated on Dec.
-5, 2014, the hut was named after Carlo Mollino, a prominent architect, designer and photographer, and lecturer at the Faculty of Architecture in Turin, and was built following his “truss house” design, a reinterpretation of traditional Walser houses.
-Here is the Turin Polytechnic’s website dedicated to the project, and interesting is this document “The project at a glance, “ which contains photos of the construction.
+The main attraction is undoubtedly the Carlo Mollino Refuge/Casa Capriata.
+Inaugurated on December 5, 2014, the refuge was named after Carlo Mollino, an important architect, designer, and photographer, professor at the Faculty of Architecture in Turin, and was built according to his “casa capriata” project, a reinterpretation of traditional Walser houses.
+Here is the Turin Polytechnic website dedicated to the project, and this document, “Il progetto in sintesi” (The project in summary), which contains photos of the construction, is also interesting.
 The shelter now offers bar/restaurant services and charming tented overnight stays; here is the website where you can find more information.

 The Queen's Tea Pavilion